 - Eastern Cooperative Oncology Group (ECOG) performance status 0-1.

 - Baseline systolic blood pressure (SBP) > 100 mm Hg.
-This is based on the average of two values – separate seated, resting measurements taken five minutes apart.
+This is based on the average of two values – separate seated, resting measurements taken at least five minutes apart.
 Blood pressure (BP) does not need to be checked in both arms unless a reading is below 110 mm Hg, in which case the other arm can be checked as well.
 If BP is checked in both arms, the higher value is deemed accurate for calculating the average.

 - Absolute neutrophil count >= 1,500/mm^3.

 - Platelets >= 100,000/mm^3.